Pharmr/almace-scaffolding/_app/_pages/providers.md

 **Can I prescribe scheduled drugs?**
 Not currently.

 **I want to make my own microservice.
 How specific does it have to be?**
+(This answer is currently terrrible!!!)
 Micoservices are intended to be very specific: A single condition + a single class of theraputics (e.g. mild intermittent asthma + beta-2 agonisits).
 In some cases, it may make sense to include multiple conditions or drug classes into a single microservice.
 The rule being, if there is expected overlap in treatments in a given patient population, you should include both treatments (e.g. mild intermitten astha, mild to moderate persistant asthma + beta-2 agonists, ICS & ICS/LABA).

 **Do I need my own malpractice insurance?**
 Pharmr has the same liabilty protections as Teledoc.
 Yes, you will need your own medmal coverage.
 Pharmr will provide cyber, general liability & and an umbrella policy for it's providers.
 Providers may purchase higher rates of coverage if they so choose.

+**Can I ban patients**

+**Can I reject patients**

+**What about labs**

+**Something about response times - 7 days**

+**A note about ID.me**

+**Additional fees for physcain delegates on a microservice**

+**Getting the word out/marketing stuff per service**

 <br>
 <p class="largetype">